 We developed an app, that can notify real-time data about the hardware and ride at the backend, such as the location of hardware, locking/unlocking of hardware, damaged or low-battery hardware, tampering, or vandalism in hardware, increased speed limit, entering into the restricted zone, etc.

 Apart from all this, the system will identify and notify the backend about the exact amount of energy used per ride, and the exact number of rides as well as distance covered through a fully charged vehicle.

 Our QA team ensured that the app was robust, and made sure that the cross-platform development was secured and synchronous.

 IoT enabled application development is surely a complex task.
 First of all, automated app features allow users to lock/unlock e-scooter by scanning the QR code, and for that, hardware and software must have sync seamlessly with each other.
 Initially, we found it challenging, but our team did extensive research and worked hard to find the solution.

-The functioning of the E-scooter is very simple.
-Once the user downloads an e-scooter app there are only 5 steps in which the user can complete the ride.
+The functioning of the E-scooter App is very simple.
+Once the user downloads an e-scooter app, in only 5 steps the user can complete the ride.